 Carl Yastrzemski was born on August 22, 1939, in Southampton, New York.
-After just his freshman season at Notre Dame, the Boston Red Sox flew him out to Fenway Park and offered him $108,000 to join the club.
-He turned out to be one of the greatest defensive left fielders in Red Sox history.
-He also developed into an excellent hitter.
-After 23 seasons in left field, Yastrzemski retired in 1983.
+After his freshman season at Notre Dame, the Boston Red Sox offered him $108,000 to join the club.
+He developed into one of the greatest defensive left fielders in Red Sox history, as well as an excellent hitter.
+Yastrzemski retired in 1983 after compiling more than 3,000 hits in 23 big league seasons, and was voted into the Baseball Hall of Fame in 1989.

 Professional baseball player Carl Michael Yastrzemski was born on August 22, 1939, in Southampton, New York, before moving to Bridgehampton, a small working-class town on Long Island with a population of fewer than 3,000.
 His father was a potato farmer, and aside from selling potatoes for market, the Yastrzemskis were almost entirely self-sufficient: They cultivated their own vegetable garden and slaughtered their own cattle for meat.